leira-sanchez/aws-notes/high-availability-architecture.md

     * Cannot have Elastic IP assigned.

+    * Allow containers to use dynamic host port mapping.

 1. **Network Load Balancer**
     * Best suited for load balancing of TCP traffic where extreme performance is required.